Tim Armstead

-Timothy Paul Armstead (born February 26, 1965) is a Republican politician and jurist from West Virginia, currently serving as an associate justice of the Supreme Court of Appeals of West Virginia.
-He formerly represented 40th District (Kanawha County) in the West Virginia House of Delegates.
-Armstead is originally from Clendenin, West Virginia.
-He is a graduate of the University of Charleston and West Virginia University College of Law.

-In 2015, Armstead became the first Republican Speaker of the House of Delegates in 84 years.
+Timothy Paul Armstead (February 26, 1965 – August 26, 2025) was an American politician who served as a justice of the Supreme Court of Appeals of West Virginia from 2018 until his death.
+In 2024, he began his second term as the chief justice.
+He had earlier represented the 40th District (Kanawha County) in the West Virginia House of Delegates.
+In 2015, Armstead became the first Republican Speaker of the House of Delegates in 84 years, serving in the position until 2018.
+Armstead was originally from Clendenin, West Virginia.

 Education

 Armstead received a Bachelor of Arts in Political Science and History from the University of Charleston and a Juris Doctor from West Virginia University College of Law.

 Supreme Court of Appeals of West Virginia

-On August 25, 2018 Governor Jim Justice appointed Armstead to fill the vacancy by the retirement of Menis Ketchum.
+On August 25, 2018, Governor Jim Justice appointed Armstead to fill the vacancy by the retirement of Menis Ketchum.
 He was sworn in on September 25, 2018.

 He was subsequently elected to the seat on November 5, 2018, to complete the term ending on January 1, 2021.
-He has stated that he will be a candidate for a full term of 12 years in the election to be held in May, 2020.
-He served as chief justice in 2020.
+He had stated that he would be a candidate for a full term of 12 years in the election which was held in May 2020.
+He served as chief justice in 2020, and became the chief justice again on January 1, 2024.